-Today was the day to check out and head on over to Khao Yai National Park.
+Today was the day to check out and head on over to the National Park at Khao Yai.

 With the car all packed up we set off back towards Bangkok.
 Travelling out of Nakhon Ratchasima on the big duel carriageway I again spotted the big white temple on the right hand side.